JackChilds/Preview-In-Place/README.md

 # In Place Preview

- Simple plain JS library for building an in place preview.
+A simple plain JS library for building an 'in place preview'.
+With inspiration from [Typora](https://typora.io) (the wonderfully minimalistic markdown editor).